What Is Cannabis?

-What Is Cannabis?

 You are more likely to be injured in a road traffic accident as it interferes with your ability to drive safely.
 Drug driving, like drink driving, is illegal.

-- Although it has a lower potential for long-term addiction relative to other drugs, cannabis has a high potential for tolerance to develop, and for continued social abuse, especially in an attempt to manage behavioural symptoms.
+Although it has a lower potential for long-term addiction relative to other drugs, cannabis has a high potential for developing tolerance and continued social abuse, especially in an attempt to manage behavioral symptoms.

 Cannabis Detox & Withdrawal

 Like most drugs, persistent cannabis use leads to tolerance.
 This means the brain’s neurological receptors become used to receiving a certain amount of the substance and have adjusted to expecting this to maintain chemical balance.

-In withdrawal however, when people stop using marijuana, the onward chemical chain reactions stop, and withdrawal symptoms occur in mind and body.
+However, in withdrawal, when people stop using marijuana, the chemical chain reactions stop, and withdrawal symptoms occur in the mind and body.

 The brain now needs to become used to an absence of the chemical and recover previous, pre-addiction levels of healthy neurotransmitters and brain function once more.